cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/Orchestration/terraform.md

     * `destroy_previous`: Boolean.
 If set to True, it will trigger destroy for the previously created resources, if False it will keep them and maintain the state file; Terraform will calculate the changes needed to be applied to those already-created resources.
   * `terraform.refresh`: Refresh Terraform state file, if any changes were done outside of Terraform so it will update the runtime properties to match the real properties for the created resources under `state` runtime property.
     Moreover, If there are any drifts between the template and the current state it will be saved under the `drifts` runtime property.
   * `terraform.tfsec`:   TFSec is a static analysis security scanner for your Terraform code.
-For example this text should be in a YAML file, like "params.yaml"
+Here is an example of how to call tfsec with a yaml file.

     ```yaml
     operation: terraform.tfsec
     operation_kwargs: